 Somewhere on the outskirts of Las Vegas a dive bar opens its doors for the last time, and over the course of the day its congregation of unruly regulars come together to watch Jeopardy, drown their sorrows and say their goodbyes.

-An unscripted work of fiction shot like a fly on the wall documentary, this one is a funny, sentimental and completely convincing snapshot of American society in 2016, and an interesting experiment in filmmaking at the same time.
-This film was screened in the Panorama category and it really offered something different in both style and substance, and it's another one worth looking out for over the next few months.
+An unscripted work of fiction shot like a fly on the wall documentary, this one is an incredibly funny, sentimental and convincing snapshot of American society in 2016, and an interesting experiment in filmmaking at the same time.
+This film was screened in the Panorama category, it really offered something different in both style and substance, and it's another one worth looking out for over the next few months.

 4. Rizi (2019) Dir.
 Tsai Ming-Liang

-Even by this director’s standards, this is a very slow film, but the longer it went on the more I enjoyed it.
+Even by the Taiwanese director’s standards, this is a very slow film, but the longer it went on the more I enjoyed it.
 The rhythm was really well suited to a morning screening and it was great to watch it with a large audience .

 Tsai Ming-Liang’s latest film follows the lives of two men living in Bangkok, using long and quiet takes to observe their solitary, everyday moments, until a brief encounter in a hotel room provides both with a respite from their loneliness.